The American Heart Association recommends:

-- Foods including fatty fish (such as salmon, mackerel, herring and trout), avocados, peanut butter, and many nuts and seeds.
+- Foods including fatty fish (such as salmon, mackerel, herring, light tuna and trout), avocados, nut butters, and unsalte nuts and seeds.

 Shopping and Preparation Tips

-- Use liquid vegetable oils or nonfat cooking sprays instead of butter or solid fats whenever possible.
+- Use liquid vegetable oils or cooking sprays instead of butter or solid fats whenever possible.

-- Whether cooking or making dressings, use the oils that are lowest in saturated fats, trans fats and cholesterol – such as canola oil, corn oil, olive oil, safflower oil, sesame oil, soybean oil and sunflower oil – but use them sparingly, because they contain 120 calories per tablespoon.
+- Whether cooking or making dressings, use the oils that are lowest in saturated fats, trans fats and sodium – such as canola oil, corn oil, olive oil, safflower oil, sesame oil, soybean oil and sunflower oil.

-- Use cooking styles that add little or no fat to food (such as grilling, broiling, and steaming), and order foods cooked that way when you eat out.
+- Use healthy cooking styles such as grilling, broiling, and steaming, and order foods cooked that way when you eat out.

-- Remember to count the "hidden fat" in bakery and snack foods as well as the fats used in cooking and on vegetables and breads.
+- Remember to count the "hidden saturated and trans fat" in bakery and snack foods as well as the fats used in cooking and on vegetables and breads.
 Read food labels carefully.

-- Stay away from tropical oils such as coconut oil, palm oil and palm kernel oil.
-Even though they are vegetable oils and have no cholesterol, they are high in saturated fats.
+- Limit tropical oils such as coconut oil, palm oil and palm kernel oil, they are high in saturated fats.